Do you have questions about lessons? You’ve come to the place get them answered!

 Lessons are scheduled in 30 minute blocks.
+If students are interested in a little more focused work, lessons can also be scheduled for 45 minutes.
 For students under 5, it will be a little be less at first, depending on how long they can sit still and pay attention.

 What happens if I can’t make it to the weekly lesson?